HedvigInsurance/racoon/CONTRIBUTING.md

 ### Styling

+#### vanilla-extract

+New code should use vanilla-extract `*.css.ts` files for styles

+- Use variants and sprinkles to organize styles where needed
+- Use `clsx` to apply styles conditionally and/or merge classes passed through props
+- There's no consistent way to merge emotion and vanilla styles on the same element - don't do this

+#### Emotion

-We use [Emotion](https://emotion.sh/docs/introduction) to style our components, which is pretty much like [Styled Components](https://styled-components.com/) with one difference being that you get types out of the box.
+Older code uses e [Emotion](https://emotion.sh/docs/introduction) to style our components, which is pretty much like [Styled Components](https://styled-components.com/) with one difference being that you get types out of the box.

 ```tsx
 import styled from '@emotion/styled'